rfbressan/my_project/README.md

 |--- .Rprofile          : automatically created by `renv`

-|--- .Renviron          : environment variables, e.g. API keys
+|--- .Renviron          : optional file. environment variables, e.g. API keys

 |--- Article/           : where the files of your article will be